joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 In this step, we are going to grant permission for the glue crawler to create tables in our database.

-1. In Lake Formation, click on "Data lake permissions", then click "Grant".
+1. In AWS Lake Formation, click on "Data lake permissions", then click "Grant".
 2. In the "IAM users and roles" dropdown, select the "macielflab-GlueExecutionRole".
 ![](/images/lakeformation/glueexecution-principal.PNG)
 3. Under "LF-Tags" or catalog resources, select "Named data catalog resources".